Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The type of insurance you’ll need for a holiday house depends on how you’re using it.
 If you’re renting it out on Airbnb and you don’t plan on staying there yourself, you’ll need to look for a policy that covers you for commercial use.
 This will cover you for things like tenants damaging your property deliberately, as well as accidentally.

-Keeping your holiday house all to yourself?
+Keeping your bach all to yourself?
 Then you’ll need a house insurance policy that doesn’t mind if you won’t be there half the year.
 Most insurers will give you a limit of leaving your place unoccupied for a maximum of 60 days, but may charge you an additional excess for doing so.